 Can I make a claim?

-To be eligible to claim the compensation you must be able to:
+In essence, in order to be eligible to claim the compensation, you must be able to:

 - prove that the care you receive falls below an acceptable standard and;